uniprank/ngx-scrollspy/README.md

 #### Spy window scroll

-Use `ScrollSpyDirective` to spy on window as default or set also stream to spy on a other scroll able element.
+Use `ScrollSpyDirective` to spy on window as default or set also element to spy on a other scroll able element.

 ```js
 import { NgModule, Component, Injectable, AfterViewInit } from '@angular/core';